EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 Complete these steps:

-- First, add another div to wrap around the #products div, with an id of "outer_products"
+- First, add another div to wrap around the #products div, with an id of “outer_products”
 - Next, update the 'div#products' width to be greater than 960 pixels by several pixels.
-- Next, add a style rule for 'div#outer_products' to have a width of "960px" and overflow equal to "hidden".
+- Next, add a style rule for 'div#outer_products' to have a width of “960px” and overflow equal to “hidden”.

 Yielding: